I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 Thorns, Spines and Prickles.... ouch - look at these...

-MAIN CANES
+MAIN CANES :

-LATERAL CANES
+LATERAL CANES:

 SUCKERS - can emerge from 2 places:

-Two: a sucker can grow from the graft itself.
+Or Two: a sucker can grow from the graft itself.

 (see sketch above)

-the sucker will produce a cane that may flower, but it won't be the same as the rose you purchased - it will be the same as the rootstock rose.
+In a grafted rose, a sucker from the rootstock will produce a cane that may flower, but it won't be the same as the rose you purchased - it will be the same as the root your rose is grafted to.

 Remove the sucker because it can literally “suck” the nutrients from the root before they reach your (grafted) rose.